NiteshGautam20/Data--Analytics-Case-Study/GreedyGame/README.md

 # Data-Analytics-Case-Study

-   bjafjwb
+Data--Analytics-Case-Study/Analytics.jpg

 Each case-study folder contains the following files:

        • A readme file explaining the problem statement and datasets used.
      •SQL file to create the schema, tables and loading data.